USS Abraham Lincoln (CVN-72): 2000s

 In June 2004, following a ten-month docking period, the ship put to sea for the start of working up prior to deployment.
 During this period, a film crew was hosted aboard to produce scenes for the film Stealth, which included the presence of a full-scale model of a fictional aircraft, the F/A-37 Talon, that would feature as operating from the carrier.
 On 1 October 2004, the carrier's controlling formation was re-designated from Cruiser-Destroyer Group Three to Carrier Strike Group Nine.
 Abraham Lincoln departed for her next voyage on 15 October 2004.

-The carrier was on a port call in Hong Kong when the 9.0-magnitude 2004 Indian Ocean earthquake struck southern Asia on 26 December 2004.
+On 26 December 2004, the carrier was on a port call in Hong Kong when the 9.0-magnitude 2004 Indian Ocean earthquake struck southern Asia.
 To help with the international relief effort and assist with search and rescue efforts already underway, Carrier Strike Group 9, led by Abraham Lincoln deployed to the hard-hit western coast of Sumatra and Aceh in Indonesia to provide humanitarian assistance as part of Operation Unified Assistance.
 Abraham Lincolns Air Transportation Office coordinated the flow of supplies into the region, and the carrier provided air traffic control for the relief effort.
 Sailors from Abraham Lincolns Engineering Department Repair Division designed a potable water manifold to help bring fresh water to Aceh Province, Sumatra, with the system beginning to ship the much-needed fresh water on 4 January.

 In total, Carrier Strike Group Three delivered 5929000 lb of relief and humanitarian supplies, including 2915500 lb of food and 748410 lb of medical supplies, during Operation Unified Assistance.
 Carrier Strike Group Three received the Humanitarian Service Medal in recognition of its humanitarian assistance/disaster response (HA/DR) efforts during the OUA mission.